-- The induction they received, training courses, on/off-the-job learning, mentoring systems and whether additional support is required - Checking how any off-the-job learning is transferred into the workplace - Reviewing progress against the Training Plan against original or revised targets - Setting and reviewing SMART targets for the learner (Specific, Measurable, Achievable, Realistic, Timebound) - Discussing how the company's Equal Opportunities policy affects the learner - Picking up any Health and Safety issues, including PPE (Personal Protective Equipment) or further training requirements
+- The induction they received, training courses, on/off-the-job learning, mentoring systems and whether additional support is required - + Checking how any off-the-job learning is transferred into the workplace - + Reviewing progress against the Training Plan against original or revised targets - + Setting and reviewing SMART targets for the learner (Specific, Measurable, Achievable, Realistic, Time-bound) - Picking up any Health and Safety issues, including PPE (Personal Protective Equipment) or further training requirements

 A copy of our Learner Progress Review Form is available from your assessor or the Business Solutions team.
-A copy of each completed review will be given to the Apprentice and the employer.
-The final copy will be attached to the Training Plan and retained by Inverness College UHI in the Apprentice's file.
+A copy of each completed review will be given to the apprentice and the employer.
+The final copy will be attached to the Training Plan and retained by UHI Inverness in the apprentice's file.